boorad/mapr_cookbooks/ec2-scripts/README.txt

 	[ IN DEVELOPMENT } launch-se-cluster.sh :
 		An analog of the launch-class-cluster script
-		that supports launching a cluster within an Amazon VPC
+		that supports launching a a public cluster or a cluster within a pre-configured Amazon VPC.

+	configureSG.sh : Open the proper ports for MapR traffic in to the specified security group.  launch-class-cluster will open
+		port 8443 for MCS traffic, but nothing else.
+This script MUST be run against the Amazon VPC created for a launch-se-cluster.sh deployment BEFORE running the launch-se-cluster script.

-	launch-mapr-instance.sh :
+	*** Helper Scripts used by launch-*-cluster scripts launch-mapr-instance.sh :
 			Prepare a random Amazon AMI for MapR installation.
+This script has been tested with multiple CentOS and Ubuntu images.
+			It is known NOT to work with the Amazon Linux AMI's because those AMI's do not include repositories with the sdparm package

 		configure-mapr-instance.sh :
 			Install and configure MapR software on a node prepared by the launch-mapr-instance.sh script.
 Metadata
 			defining the installation is loaded from /home/mapr/mapr.parm.

-	configureSG.sh : Open the proper ports for MapR traffic in to the specified security group.  launch-class-cluster will open
-		port 8443 for MCS traffic, but nothing else.
+		configure-pat.sh :
+			Initialize iptables on a given node to enable its function as a NAT gateway for other nodes in the cluster.
+This script is used when the cluster is deployed in a VPC group.

 Extras :